 Date: September 19, 2017

 If you plan on vacationing at the Walt Disney World Resort without children then you might like to consider the companion book, Birnbaum’s Walt Disney World Without Kids though it has not been updated in a while.

-Birnbaum’s Walt Disney World is updated each year and the 2014 edition contains all the latest tips, tricks and information on everything in the Walt Disney World Resort in Florida including details on all the new attractions in the expanded Fantasyland like the Seven Dwarfs Mine Train and Pete’s Silly Sideshow, latest Disney Vacation Club rooms, comprehensive Dining Plan details and even more money saving coupons.
+Birnbaum’s Walt Disney World is updated each year and the 2018 edition contains all the latest tips, tricks and information on everything in the Walt Disney World Resort in Florida including details of the many changes at Disney’s Animal Kingdom with the opening of Pandora - The World of AVATAR, Sunset Safaris, Rivers of Light, Toy Story Land, Star Wars Land and fireworks at Disney’s Hollywood Studios.

 If you like your advice straight from the horse’s mouth, then the official Birnbaum’s Walt Disney World guide book is the book for you

-There are eight main chapters running to 288 pages including colour photographs, illustrations, maps and some discount coupons.
+There are eight main chapters running to around 290 pages including colour photographs, illustrations, maps and some discount coupons.

 Though it is not as big as some other Walt Disney World guide books like The Unofficial Guide to Walt Disney World, it is the only official guide and as such includes the very latest insider’s information on new rides, changes to schedules and pricing from Disney themselves.